Best Screen Recorder for Mac 2026: Top 7 Compared

 Strengths: Free, open source, lightweight, GIF export, simple menu-bar interface, plugin support.

-Quick screenshots & clips
+Quick screenshots and clips

 macOS Built-in (Cmd+Shift+5)